Boysle/boysle.github.io/_publications/tinkerxr.md

 venue: ACM Symposium on Computational Fabrication (SCF)
 date: 2025-11-2
 ---
-Conducted in collaboration with [Artun Akdoğan](https://www.linkedin.com/in/artun-akdogan/) and under the supervision of [Mustafa Doğa Doğan, PhD](https://www.dogadogan.com/).
+In collaboration with [Artun Akdoğan](https://www.linkedin.com/in/artun-akdogan/) and under the supervision of [Mustafa Doğa Doğan, PhD](https://www.dogadogan.com/).